rachelself/recommendation_tracker/USER_STORIES.md

 As a tracker
 In order to review my recommendations
-I want to read the entries for a particular category
+I want to read the entries for a particular category.
-Usage: ./rectrack "1"
+Usage: `./rectrack "1"`

 Acceptance Criteria:
 * Tracker navigates through categories and selects one (via it's display number) to view it's entries